Fayetteville, Arkansas: Sports

 Fayetteville does not host any professional sports teams, allowing the Arkansas Razorbacks to control the sports scene.
 The Razorbacks (sometimes referred to as Hogs) are frequently referred to as "The State of Arkansas's Professional Team".
 The Razorbacks compete in the National Collegiate Athletic Association's Division I and the Southeastern Conference.

 Donald W. Reynolds Razorback Stadium plays host to the Arkansas Razorbacks football team, usually hosting 6–7 home football games each season.
 One game is scheduled yearly at War Memorial Stadium in Little Rock, Arkansas, although there has been discussion of moving these games to Fayetteville in recent years.
 Some major high school football games in the state are played in Razorback Stadium as well.
 Bud Walton Arena is home to the Arkansas men's and women's basketball teams.
 This facility was built in 1993 and holds a capacity of 19,368.
 Arkansas volleyball plays in Barnhill Arena in addition to the Razorbacks gymnastics team, also on the campus of the University of Arkansas.
 The Arkansas Razorbacks baseball team plays in Baum Stadium at George Cole Field, one of the nation's top 25 college baseball facilities.
-Softball plays in the newly built Bogle Park on campus.
+The softball team plays in the newly built Bogle Park on campus.

 Due to the success of Arkansas's track and cross country teams, Fayetteville is sometimes called the "Track Capital of the South".
 The city has hosted the National Collegiate Athletic Association (NCAA) Division I Indoor Track and Field Championships at the Randal Tyson Track Center, one of the world's fastest surfaces.
 Arkansas also has hosted the Outdoor Track and Field Championships track facility at John McDonnell Field, named the "Top Outdoor Track and Field Facility of the Year" by the American Sports Builders Association in 2002.
 The Blessings golf course is a golf course located along Clear Creek in Fayetteville designed by Robert Trent Jones Jr. It is said to be one of the most difficult and strangely designed golf courses in the U.S. The course is home to the University of Arkansas Razorbacks golf teams.

 The Northwest Arkansas Naturals Baseball Club are the (AA) minor league affiliate of the Kansas City Royals Baseball Club in Major League Baseball.
-The club plays at Arvest Ballpark, located in nearby Springdale.
+The club plays at Arvest Ballpark which is in nearby Springdale.
 The 2022 UCI Cyclo-cross World Championships was held in Fayetteville.
+The Ozark United FC is an upcoming professional football club located in nearby Rogers, expected to officially launch in 2025, with 2026 being its inaugural season.
+It is intended to serve the Northwest Arkansas region as a whole.